jamesmstone/blog/_posts/2014-02-09-fitbit-channel-ifttt.md

 categories:
   - IFTTT
 ---
-UPDATE: 21/5/14 IFTTT has just released an official [fitbit channel][1].
+UPDATE 21/5/14: IFTTT has just released an official [fitbit channel](https://ifttt.com/fitbit).
 So I recommend everyone uses that.
 As a result &nbsp;I will discontinue my version &nbsp;at the end of this month.
 Thanks to everyone who tried and particularly those who tested my fitbit channel.
 I currently have plans for a 3rd party Snapchat Channel.
 So keep posted :)